RuiXavierCosta/rui-costa-greenspark/README.md

 - Decided to go with Vue 3, which I do not have a lot of experience with.
 I mostly worked with Vue 2.
 - Did not use Vuex because `reactive` was enough for this case.
 - Decided to go with Typescript just for the fun of it.
 There was really no need to use it in a project with this scale and scope.
 - Had some problems with the toggle and the checkbox specs because I didn't have a real-size active state.
 I only had the States mockups, wich were scaled up.
 This might have caused some problems with the implementation's accuracy.
+Also didn't have information about the toggle's dropshadow
+- Did not test on multiple browsers or mobile devices

 ## Recommended IDE Setup